navik12/navik12/README.md

 - AWS Cloud Practitioner (Udemy)
 - Career Essentials in Business Analysis (Microsoft and LinkedIn)

-## 🌱 Continuous Growth
-Data analytics is a constantly evolving field, and I am dedicated to staying at the forefront of new tools and methodologies.
-I actively pursue opportunities to learn and grow, constantly expanding my skill set.
-Whether it’s exploring **cloud computing** technologies like AWS, diving deeper into **machine learning algorithms**, or understanding **data privacy**, I am committed to evolving my skillset to meet the demands of the ever-changing data landscape.

-I believe in the importance of continuous learning and actively engage in courses, certifications, and projects that allow me to grow both professionally and personally.

 ## 🌍 Let’s Connect
 I am consistently seeking opportunities to engage in impactful projects across **data analysis**, **software development**, and **cloud solutions**.
 Feel free to connect or reach out for potential collaborations on challenging and rewarding endeavors.